4 Virtual Networking Tips for Salespeople

 If you’re doing cold outreach, then email is always a smart way to start.
 It shows you’ve taken the initiative to find the prospect’s contact information, and using email lets you keep track of everything in one place.

-To make sure your email stands out from the crowd, record a personalized video to introduce yourself.
-Subject lines with the word “video” in them are 5x more likely to get opened and 8x more likely to get a response.
+To ensure your email stands out from the crowd, record a personalized video to introduce yourself.
+Subject lines with the word “video” in them are more likely to get opened and to get a response.